Sisadia/AutomationPracticeUsingPOM/README.md

 7. Review Shipping details and checked Terms of service then click on Proceed To Checkout button again.
 8. Scroll to Payment option and click on Pay By check.
-9. Click on confirm My Order Button to complete the checkout process
-10. Click on Sign Out Button
+9. Click on confirm My Order Button to complete the checkout process 10.Click on Sign Out Button